-An extract from Christina Z. Anderson’s book Alternative Processes Condensed, which includes a lot more information on several alternative processes.
+An extract from Christina Z. Anderson’s book Alternative Processes Condensed (this book is now replaced by Gum Printing and Other Amazing Contact Printing Processes), which includes a lot more information on several alternative processes.

 Always be careful when handling chemicals.
 Read the health and safety instructions.

 The ziatype is a variation of the Pizzighelli POP process that uses lithium palladium chloride (lithium chloropallidite) as the primary metal and ammonium ferric oxalate for the iron compound to produce a continuous tone print.
 Color and contrast are controlled chemically, unlike other Pizzighelli processes where color and contrast are controlled by humidity.
 The ziatype was originated by Richard Sullivan of Bostick and Sullivan and tested to perfection by Carl Weese.